understanding-the-connected-home/book/acknowledgments.md

 Grazie mille to the whole Arduino team especially **Lorenzo Romagnoli and Davide Gomba** for hosting us and making us feel so welcome in Torino.

 It's also such a pleasure to think about and tinker with connected homes together with **Jon Rogers** from the University of Dundee.
-From faciliating workshops, to inviting us to Fife, and to always bringing a collaborative, open spirit to everything he does, we can't wait to keep exploring the future together.
+From facilitating workshops, to inviting us to Fife, and to always bringing a collaborative, open spirit to everything he does, we can't wait to keep exploring the future together.

 A big thank you for lovely, inspiring and informative chats to **Matt Webb**, **Matt Biddulph** and **Tom Coates**.